Subscription-based Bright Cellars lands more funding to personalize its wines – TechCrunch

 TC: From where are these bottles shipped?

-RY: From a variety of places but primarily from Santa Rosa [in the Bay Area].
+RY: From a variety of places, but primarily from Santa Rosa [in the Bay Area].

 TC: Have you seen the impact the weather is having on California winemakers, some of whom are now spraying sunscreen on their grapes to protect them?

 RY: [Climate change] has certainly affected the wine industry.
-One of the fortune things about us is we have flexibility in the suppliers we’re working with, so from a business-health perspective, we haven’t been as affected by that.
+One of the fortunate things about us is we have flexibility in the suppliers we’re working with, so from a business-health perspective, we haven’t been as affected by that.
 Because a lot of our operations are in California, we did a couple of years ago have some interruptions with distribution where we weren’t able to ship some days; we were also impacted by warm temperatures.
 But fortunately, so far for this year, we haven’t had any operational or supply-chain disruptions.

 TC: Have you been approached by one of legacy firms about a partnership or acquisition?